 Another important aspect when considering becoming a resident in Belgium is the tax implications this may have for you.
 As a resident of Belgium, your income is taxable on the basis of Belgian law.
 However, there is an extensive number of treaties with over 80 countries designed to avoid double taxation.

 Advanced tax planning offers many tax advantages.
-In some cases, income earned outside Belgium is not taxable at all.

 For more details on personal taxation, please click here.